centreon/centreon-archived/doc/en/api/clapi/objects/time_periods.rst

 In order to view the exception list of a time period, use the **GETEXCEPTION** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o TIMEPERIOD -a getexception -v "mytimeperiod" days;timerange january 1;00:00-00:00 december 25;00:00-00:00
+  [root@centreon ~]# ./centreon -u admin -p centreon -o TP -a getexception -v "mytimeperiod" days;timerange january 1;00:00-00:00 december 25;00:00-00:00